capri-js/decaprio/README.md

 - Your registry of collections and layouts
 - Your custom Editor Components (optional)
-- Your CSS inlined as a string (with Vite, you can use the `?inline` suffix)
 - A standard Decap CMS configuration (without the collections, as they come from the registry)

 > **NOTE:**